NationalOutdoorLeadershipSchool/format-code/README.md

 - **Working directory:**
   - `$ProjectFileDir$`

-You can see how the settings above will resolve into the `pre-commit run --files current-file.py` example.
+You can see how the settings above will resolve into the `pre-commit run --files <current-file.py>` example.
 This configuration uses PyCharm's environment variables (called Macros) that help use here.
 Because External Tools are an IDE-wide option, we use the `$PyInterpreterDirectory$` variable so we can configure this once and have it work across projects.
 Without this macro the setting would be this for the website project `${NOLSCODE}/venvs/website/bin/precommit`.
 But we don't want ALL projects using the website pre-commit binary, hence the variable.

-Similarly, PyCharm offers variable for the current file and working directory.

 Most editors should have similar tools to aid configuration.